Affirmative Action Alert, October 3, 2016

 Generally, employees who are rehired within one year are entitled to reinstatement of their paid sick leave balance at the time of separation.
 Contractors are not required to pay departing employees for any unused sick leave time, but if they do, the obligation to reinstate the paid sick leave balance does not apply.
 In addition, the DOL eliminated the proposed requirement that successor contractors assume the employee’s accrued leave balance with the predecessor employer.

 In addition, the Final Rule does not apply immediately to certain employees covered by a collective bargaining agreement.
 If an employee works under a CBA that was ratified before the date the Final Rule was issued (September 30, 2016) and the CBA provides at least 56 hours of paid sick leave per year, the requirements of the Final Rule do not apply until the CBA terminates or January 1, 2020, whichever is earlier.
 If the CBA provides less than 56 hours of paid sick leave, however, the contractor would have to provide “top up” paid leave sufficient to equal 56 hours to take advantage of this temporary exception.

-where can i buy gabapentin in the uk Noteworthy Points on Accrual of Paid Sick Leave
+Noteworthy Points on Accrual of Paid Sick Leave

 · Employees must accrue paid sick leave only when performing work “on” or “in connection with” a covered contract.
 Thus, time spent working on non-covered projects will not necessitate accrual of paid sick leave.
 Of course, contractors will be obliged to maintain adequate records to differentiate where an employee worked.